Brian Holsinger

-Brian Holsinger is the former head coach of the Montana Lady Griz women's college basketball team.
+Brian Holsinger is an American basketball coach and former player, who most recently served as the former head coach of the Montana Lady Griz basketball team.

 Coaching career

-On April 13, 2021, Holsinger was hired as the seventh head coach at Montana.
+On April 13, 2021, Holsinger was hired as the seventh head coach of the Montana Lady Griz basketball team.
 On January 16, 2025 it was announced that Holsinger was put on leave from the university.
-On February 10, 2025 Brian Holsinger resigned as head coach of The University of Montana Lady Griz.
+On February 10, 2025, Holsinger resigned as head coach of the University of Montana.